nkruk/nkruk.github.io/_posts/2023-08-26-how-to-update-a-github-pages-jekyll-blog-after-years-of-inactivity.markdown

 comments_id: 2
 ---

-This is just a test, but let's answer the question while we are here, check out [`this docs page`][testing-jekyll-locally].
+Check out [`this docs page`][testing-jekyll-locally].

+It's been two years.
 You don't even remember how to run this locally, don't you?

 {% highlight ruby %}
 bundle exec jekyll serve